-The medial parapatellar approach provides adequate visualization of the articular surface of the femoral condyle and allows access for implant placement in this region.
-It may be preferred for fractures of the medial condyle.
+The medial parapatellar approach provides adequate visualization of the articular surface of the patella.
+It may be preferred for fractures where the fixation will originate in the medial aspect of the patella.

 Key anatomic landmarks to be identified prior to the surgical approach include: